 The Hormones are here!

-In the Netherlands when you knock on people’s doors and introduce yourself as Mormons (Mormonen) some Dutchies like to make a joke and say, because the words sound similar, “Who?
-The Hormones (Harmonen)?”
+In the Netherlands when you knock on people’s doors and introduce yourself as Mormons (Mormonen) some Dutchies like to make a joke and say, because the words rhyme, “Who?
+The Hormones (Hormonen)?”

 Thou shalt eat . . .